 Order of Succession Title

 1 County Administrator

-2 Deputy County Administrator for Operations
+2 Deputy County Administrator

-3 Deputy County Administrator for Community and Economic Development

 Table 11- Order of Succession

 EMERGENCY WORK POLICY

 During emergency operations, Goochland County employee schedules will be determined by the appropriate Department Director/Administrator or designee.
 This scheduling may continue for an extended period of time.
 Shifts will be implemented to allow employees time to secure and/or arrange for necessary cleanup and repairs to their homes.